cjratcliff/ml-compiled/docs/td.rst

 where :math:`\mu_w` and :math:`\sigma_w` are learned parameter matrices of the same shape as :math:`w` in the original equation.
 Similarly, :math:`\mu_b` and :math:`\sigma_b` are learned parameter vectors and have the same shape as :math:`b`. :math:`\epsilon_w` and :math:`\epsilon_b` also have the same shape as :math:`w` and :math:`b` respectively, but are not learnt - they are random variables.

+Since the amount of noise is learnt no hyperparameter-tuning is required, unlike epsilon-greedy, for example.

 `Noisy Networks for Exploration, Fortunato et al. (2017) <https://arxiv.org/abs/1706.10295>`_

 SARSA